 • make raw feeding affordable and accessible for anyone who wants to try raw.

 • fully vet any company I was considering working with.
-I wanted to make sure they met a set of criteria so that I could feel proud and confident in feeding my dogs and offering to my community.
+I wanted to ensure they met a set of criteria so that I could feel proud and confident in feeding my dogs and offering to my community.

 If I wouldn’t feed it to my dogs, I wouldn’t expect a fellow co-op member to either.